Jesse205/VCFGeneratorLiteForTkinterTEST/README.md

 The development environment currently only supports 64 bits Windows 8+ and does not currently support macOS and Linux.

-This project defines a number of commands that you can view with `pdm run --list`.
+> [!TIP]
+>
+> You can view all the commands defined in this project by running pdm run --list.

 ### Pre-development